Skip to Content

 Once deployed, you can execute your workflows directly from the command line:

-# Run a workflow synchronously gensx run ResearchAndWriteWorkflow --input '{"topic":"quantum computing"}' # Save the output to a file gensx run ResearchAndWriteWorkflow --input '{"topic":"quantum computing"}' --output result.json
+# Run a workflow synchronously gensx run ChatWorkflow --input '{"userMessage":"Write a poem about an AI loving raccoon"}' # Save the output to a file gensx run ChatWorkflow --input '{"userMessage":"Write a haiku"}' --output result.json

 The CLI makes it easy to test your workflows and integrate them into scripts or automation.